General Information

 3. Writes annual reports, planning and budgetary documents, and other reports requested by administration.

-4. Revises the college catalog information, admissions, and departmental brochures.
+4. Revises the catalog information, admissions, and departmental brochures.

 5. Conducts necessary departmental correspondence.